tommeramber/GitOps-For-Multi-Openshift-Cluster-Management/README.md

 ```bash
 $ helm create <NAME>
 ```
-3. Create `values-<env>.yaml` for each environment you want - nocp, pocp, etc. with the proper variables for this component with correlation to this environment.
+3. Create `values-<env>.yaml` for each environment you want - dev-ocp, pocp, etc. with the proper variables for this component with correlation to this environment.
 > The most important value is `required` that will define if the chart's objects should be deployed on this cluster or not.
 4. Create in the `templates` dir the yaml files that this component is comprised of.
 Each such yaml file should start with `{{- if .Values.required }}` and end with `{{- end }}`
 5. Run the following command in the directory where the files `Chart.yaml` and `values-<env>.yaml` are located, if it works, the chart is complete.